 All great gardeners will tell you the same thing: don’t select plants for flowers alone.
 The striking blooms that entice you at the nursery are fleeting.
 Foliage is really king (and structure) when it comes to choosing plants and designing a garden that has impact through all seasons.

-Last summer, I went on a quest for interesting variegated hardy plants.
+Recently I went on a quest for interesting variegated hardy plants.
 I’d been wanting an excuse to take a drive to a nursery that has a cult following in the garden community.
-Broken Arrow Nursery, in Hamden, CT is known for its rare and unusual plants.
+Broken Arrow Nursery, in Hamden, Connecticut is known for its rare and unusual plants.
 It’s not around the corner from New York city where I’m based, but it’s absolutely worth every mile I put on my Prius.

 Adam Wheeler, Broken Arrow’s propagation and plant develop manager, has been with the nursery for ten years and is a wealth of knowledge.
 He writes the nursery;s brilliant catalog so be sure to look online or order a copy.
 I keep one beside my bed and will be ordering the 2014 issue, which will be available in early February.
 As Wheeler says, “I look for plants for foliage first.
 Flowers are the icing on the cake; foliage has consistency.
 It adds contrast and interest to the garden.
 If you garden in the shade, a variegated plant is like turning on the lights.
 In either shade or sun, it helps to direct your eye through the landscape.”